 The movie is a bit of a mess, the pacing is way off and they recycle the same gag, every three minutes.
 I could never escape the feeling that there were a few scenes missing.

-The cast are great, Anthony Hopkins as Odin, Idris Elba as Heimdall and Clark Gregg as Agent Coulson, all put it great performances.
-But a special mention, must go to Tom Hiddleston, he plays Loki brilliantly.
-With villains there is always a danger of over, or underacting.
+The cast is great, Anthony Hopkins as Odin, Idris Elba as Heimdall and Clark Gregg as Agent Coulson, all put it great performances.
+But a special mention must go to Tom Hiddleston, he plays Loki brilliantly.
+With villains, there is always a danger of over, or underacting.
 He turns in a great, believable performance.
 Now whilst I have issues with the way certain characters are used, that doesn’t mean I thought they were miscast.

 I’m hoping that Thor will work better as part of an ensemble team, in The Avengers.
 But, he has yet to win me over.
-It’s really a telling sign, when the 1:45 minute, post credit sequence made me more excited than the whole movie.
+It’s really a telling sign, when the 1:45 minute, the post-credit sequence made me more excited than the whole movie.

 - Commentary by director Kenneth Branagh

 - Marvel One-Shot: The Consultant

 - Teaser Trailer